-Awarm welcome to the world of the Fabulous Pattern Series.
-We are a team of pattern creators who love crafting, helping you make projects everyone will love.
-Each issue is themed, with all the patterns you will need in one easy-to-print magazine.
+Awarm welcome to the world of Fabulous Patterns.
+We are a team of pattern creators who love crafting and helping you make projects you will love.
+Each issue is themed, with all the patterns you will need in one place.

 By the time we relax to craft from our busy lives, we find that we want something quick to work on, so we have aimed for each issue to have lots of ideas where you can simply choose what you need and get making.
 Our ideas for each issue are simple.
-There are over 50 templates for you to use in your creations, along with some fabulous ideas of how you can use them and tips on how to use them.
+There are over 50 templates for you to use in your creations, along with some fabulous ideas for what you can do with them and tips on how to use them.